Index

 valorActual

-remains 10 after the Actualizar()
+still equals 10 after finishing the Actualizar()

 2 - Parameters by reference